shubham99bisht/python-tutorials/README.md

 To get started with rest of the course you will need python 3.x installed.

-You can directly download python from [python.org](https://www.python.org/) Or you can watch an installation video [here](https://www.youtube.com/watch?v=3lGhtIqT0Tk)
+You can directly download python from [python.org](https://www.python.org/)

 Its recommended to install anaconda if you are planning to use python for machine learning because it installs all the python libraries that you will need for implementing machine leaning code.
 Its really irritating to install one by one library, because for machine learning you will be using tons of libraries.
 And anaconda also comes with preinstalled jupyter.
 It's great to code ML in jupyter notebooks.